Dolores O'Riordan, Singer In The Cranberries, Dead At 46

 The BBC published a statement from her publicist.
 “The lead singer with the Irish band The Cranberries was in London for a short recording session.
 No further details are available at this time.
 Family members are devastated to hear the news and have requested privacy at this very difficult time.”

 O’Riordan began her musical career in 1990 when she joined the Cranberries.
 Their first album, Everyone is Doing It, So Why Can’t We was released in 1993.
-The band went on to have several hits, including “Linger,” which was certified Gold in the United States, “Dreams,” and “Zombie.”
+The band went on to have several hits, including “Linger,” “Dreams,” and “Zombie.”
 She was beloved for her distinctive voice, integrating her thick Irish accent and traditional yodeling into her diction.
 As a style icon, she wore her hair in a pixie cut or buzzed entirely, and exemplified the baggy style of the '90s alternative scene.

 Advertisement